Streatfeild family

 The Streatfeilds, Streatfields or Stretfields are an aristocratic English family of the landed gentry, from Chiddingstone, Kent.
 The family are traceable to the early 16th century and are a possible cadet branch of the Noble House of Stratford.
 They were significant landowners in Sussex, Surrey and Kent, and instrumental in shaping those counties throughout the 17th and 18th centuries.
-From the early 16th century until 1900 the family seat was Chiddingstone Castle.
-The family later sold the castle to Lord Astor in 1938.
+From the early 16th century until 1900 the family seat was Chiddingstone Castle, the family later sold the castle to Lord Astor in 1938.
+The family moved to Hoath House in Chiddingstone Hoath (a hamlet in the parish of Chiddingstone) in 1910.